Young person standing a prompt corner holding headphones

 Work Experience

-Our work experience opportunities are an excellent way for young people to develop their understanding of the wide range of job roles in the theatre industry.
-Through real world experience, students will gain knowledge of the skills needed by the sector.
+Our newly developed work experience is an excellent way for young people to deepen their understanding of the wide range of job roles in our industry.
+Through direct learning with employees, students will gain knowledge of the skills needed by the sector, as well as the motivation and confidence to pursue a creative career.

 Volunteering